The AGE Thrive Social & Wellness Center – Austin is located in Central Austin at the Historic AGE building (map and directions).

 - Avoid cajoling or arguing with your loved one, as this will increase both the stress level for you and your loved one.

 - ALWAYS plan to make the most of your respite time!
-Have a realistic expectation of what can be accomplished during your time “off” while your loved one is at the adult day health center.
+Have a realistic expectation of what can be accomplished during your time “off” while your loved one is at the Thrive Social & Wellness Center.
 Plan your time wisely and give yourself a moment to breathe!
 Take time for yourself to do something you enjoy or that benefits you.

-- Remember, the adult day center staff is here to support you and your loved one through this transition.
+- Remember, the AGE of Central Texas Thrive Social & Wellness Center staff is here to support you and your loved one through this transition.
 We are a team of experienced professionals with decades of experience serving seniors and their families.
 We are eager to help out!